 - Congestion or runny nose

-A: There is currently no vaccine to COVID-19 and the best way to prevent the illness is to avoid being exposed to the virus.
+While distribution of the COVID-19 vaccine has started, it will take time to be able to offer it to all individuals.
+The best way to prevent the illness is to avoid being exposed to the virus.
 However, CDC always recommends everyday preventive actions to help prevent the spread of illness, including:

 - Wash your hands often with soap and water for at least 40-60 seconds, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing.